Crossover distributions at the edge of the rarefaction fan: Manipulations and asymptotics of the edge crossover distributions

-We factor $A=A_1A_2$ where $A_1:L^2(\R)\to L^2(s,\infty)$, $A_2:L^2(s,\infty)\to L^2(\R)$ are defined by their integral kernels as
+We factor $A=A_1A_2$ where $A_1\dvtx L^2(\R)\to L^2(s,\infty)$, $A_2\dvtx L^2(s,\infty)\to L^2(\R)$ are defined by their integral kernels as

-We estimate the Hilbert-Schmidt norms with the aid of Lemma \ref{lemma49}.
+We estimate the Hilbert--Schmidt norms with the aid of Lemma \ref {lemma49}.
 In what follows, constants are denoted by upper and lower case c and can change value from line to line.
 For $A_1$ we use the bound

-which holds for all $a,b$ from Lemma \ref{lemma49}.
+which holds for all $a,b$ from Lemma~\ref{lemma49}.
 We thus have

 For $A_2$ we start with the bound

 as follows from the fact that the contour on which $\tilde{\mu}$ lies is bounded from the positive real axis by a uniform distance.
 Then we use (\ref{lemeqn3}) and (\ref{lemeqn4}) to get